Misters for Indoor Livestock

 That said, heat stress will have a negative health effect on a cow, generally.
 This includes weakened immune systems leading to mastitis and respiratory problems—all of which affect the producer’s bottom line.
 Misters can help prevent these costly conditions.

 In the pig production operation, misters will help farrowing sows to maintain a normal appetite.
 This, in turn, will help with milk production, leading to improved litter weight and healthier future litter sizes.
-In boar studs, cool environments will help prevent lower sperm counts and a regular sex drive.
+In boar studs, cool environments will help prevent lower sperm counts and maintain a regular sex drive.
 The average pig will also be more likely to eat normally which will result in healthier, more productive animals that gain weight as expected.

 The benefits of misting livestock are various.
 Creating a cool, comfortable environment will help maintain peak egg, milk, and meat production levels.
 It will also help maintain healthy breeding and growth rates and result in overall healthier living environments due to decreased pollen and dust levels and lower local insect populations.
 Water use in misting systems is not exceptionally high and when considered against production gains, a misting system quickly pays for itself.